-Section/item Item No Description Addressed on page number Administrative inf Administrative information Title 1 Descriptive title identifying the study design, population, interventions, and, if applicable, trial acronym p.1 Trial registration 2a Trial identifier and registry name.
-If not yet registered, name of intended registry p.2, Declarations 2b All items from the World Health Organization Trial Registration Data Set pp.1-28 Protocol version 3 Date and version identifier N/A Funding 4 Sources and types of financial, material, and other support Declarations (Funding) Roles and responsibilities 5a Names, affiliations, and roles of protocol contributors p.1/p.9/ Declarations 5b Name and contact information for the trial sponsor Corresponding author/ Institution of corresponding author 5c Role of study sponsor and funders, if any, in study design; collection, management, analysis, and interpretation of data; writing of the report; and the decision to submit the report for publication, including whether they will have ultimate authority over any of these activities Declarations (Funding)

-ou adjudication committee, data management team, and other individuals or groups overseeing the trial, if applicable (see Item 21a for data monitoring committee) 14// Introduction Background and rationale 6a Description of research question and justification for undertaking the trial, including summary of relevant studies (published and unpublished) examining benefits and harms for each intervention pp. 3-13 6b Explanation for choice of comparators pp.8-24 Objectives 7 Specific objectives or hypotheses Table 1 Trial design 8 Description of trial design including type of trial (eg, parallel group, crossover, factorial, single group), allocation ratio, and framework (eg, superiority, equivalence, noninferiority, exploratory) pp.5-8 Methods: Participa nts, inte erventions, and outcomes Study setting 9 Description of study settings (eg, community clinic, academic hospital) and list of countries where data will be collected.
-Reference to where list of study sites can be obtained pp.8-10 Eligibility criteria 10 Inclusion and exclusion criteria for participants.
-If applicable, eligibility criteria for study centres and individuals who will perform the interventions (eg, surgeons, psychotherapists) N/A Interventions 11a Interventions for each group with sufficient detail to allow replication, including how and when they will be administered N/A 11b Criteria for discontinuing or modifying allocated interventions for a given trial participant (eg, drug dose change in response to harms, participant request, or improving/worsening disease) N/A 11c Strategies to improve adherence to intervention protocols, and any procedures for monitoring adherence (eg, drug tablet return, laboratory tests) N/A 11d Relevant concomitant care and interventions that are permitted or prohibited during the trial N/A
+Section/item Item No Description Addressed on page number Administrative information Title 1 Descriptive title identifying the study design, population, interventions, and, if applicable, trial acronym Cover page Trial registration 2a Trial identifier and registry name.
+If not yet registered, name of intended registry Cover page 2b All items from the World Health Organization Trial Registration Data Set n.e.
+Protocol version 3 Date and version identifier n.e.
+Funding 4 Sources and types of financial, material, and other support Cover page Roles and 5a Names, affiliations, and roles of protocol contributors Cover page responsibilities 5b Name and contact information for the trial sponsor Cover page 5c Role of study sponsor and funders, if any, in study design; collection, management, analysis, and interpretation of data; writing of the report; and the decision to submit the report for publication, including whether they will have ultimate authority over any of these activities Cover page 5d Composition, roles, and responsibilities of the coordinating centre, steering committee, endpoint adjudication committee, data management team, and other individuals or groups overseeing the trial, if applicable (see Item 21a for data monitoring committee) Cover page miroduction Background and rationale 6a Description of research question and justification for undertaking the trial, including summary of relevant studies (published and unpublished) examining benefits and harms for each intervention p.4-5 6b Explanation for choice of comparators p.
+7-10 Objectives 7 Specific objectives or hypotheses p.
+5 Trial design 8 Description of trial design including type of trial (eg, parallel group, crossover, factorial, single group), allocation ratio, and framework (eg, superiority, equivalence, noninferiority, exploratory) p.
+7-10 Methods: Participa nts, int erventions, and outcomes Study setting 9 Description of study settings (eg, community clinic, academic hospital) and list of countries where data will be collected.
+Reference to where list of study sites can be obtained p.
+7 Eligibility criteria 10 Inclusion and exclusion criteria for participants.
+If applicable, eligibility criteria for study centres and individuals who will perform the interventions (eg, surgeons, psychotherapists) p.
+8 Interventions 11a Interventions for each group with sufficient detail to allow replication, including how and when they will be administered p.
+8-10, table 2 11b Criteria for discontinuing or modifying allocated interventions for a given trial participant (eg, drug dose change in response to harms, participant request, or improving/worsening disease) n.e.
+11c Strategies to improve adherence to intervention protocols, and any procedures for monitoring adherence (eg, drug tablet return, laboratory tests) n.e.
+11d Relevant concomitant care and interventions that are permitted or prohibited during the trial n.e.
+Outcomes 12 Primary, secondary, and other outcomes, including the specific measurement variable (eg, systolic blood pressure), analysis metric (eg, change from baseline, final value, time to event), method of aggregation (eg, median, proportion), and time point for each outcome.
+Explanation of the clinical relevance of chosen efficacy and harm outcomes is strongly recommended p.
+8-9, table 1 Participant timeline 13 Time schedule of enrolment, interventions (including any run-ins and washouts), assessments, and visits for participants.
+A schematic diagram is highly recommended (see Figure) • p.
+7-10, figure 2